roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/README.md

 ### Upload Images
 Use `FileZilla` or any other method you know to upload your images to the `/custom-faces/` folder that was created earlier.
+If you don't have it, use one of my packages from [here](https://github.com/roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/#Themes).

 Open the pwnagotchi's configuration file:
 ```console